PresentLocation/Art64X/200220/lessonPlan-w2c2.md

 - Requirement: App displays an app title in an HTML h1 tag that communicates the function or personality of the app
 - Requirement: App embodies the spirit of any archetype invoked during weeks 1-3 of class
 - Requirement: Document exactly how you satisfy all the requirements of this assignment in a PHP comment tag
-- Requirement: Use at least two php elements: rand(), switch, custom function
+- Requirement: Use at least three php elements: rand(), switch, custom function, querystring, concatenation, if statement
 - Tip: Be creative!
 This assignment asks you to access personal creativity while applying basic PHP techniques learned so far in class
 - Post to http://www.Art64X.com/upload.php as filename YOURNAMEHERE-phpApp1.php
 - Due next Tuesday